• Stronger Customer Relationships

 Think Long-term

 The third aspect of finalizing your set of strategic accounts is about committing to how far you are willing to go in building those relationships.
 It takes time, money, effort and patience to execute this well.
 You have to commit your top talent to service these accounts.
-You need to support the account team with time, attention and resources.
+You need to support the account team with time, attention, and resources.
 You have to take a long-term view and commit to the process.
 These are easier said than done.
 Naming an account ‘strategic’ should imply a different level of commitment on your firm’s part to deliver on promises made.
 At the same time, resist the temptation to please customers by calling them ‘strategic’.
 No matter how large your company is, there is a handful of customers that form the strategic apex in the hierarchy of customers.
-Where we have seen strategic account management most effectively play out, the number of strategic accounts is limited to 5 for the small, 25 for the mid-sized firm and only upto 100 for even the Fortune 50.
+Where we have seen strategic account management most effectively play out, the number of strategic accounts is limited to 5 for small firms, 25 for mid-sized firms, and only up to 100 for even the Fortune 50.

-This discipline in identifying, investing and nurturing the strategic accounts has the desirable effect of committing your entire firm to delighting the accounts.
-Your account management teams will start reflecting on the value they are adding and newer ways to create impact on the customer’s business.
+This discipline in identifying, investing, and nurturing strategic accounts has the desirable effect of committing your entire firm to delighting the accounts.
+Your account management team will start reflecting on the value they are adding and newer ways to create an impact on the customer’s business.
 This has a positive effect on your organization’s culture.
 It is also a virtuous cycle – the more strategic your account managers are, the more impactful opportunities will emerge for your business.
 If done right, these customer relationships can become a competitive advantage for your firm.

 Team Varasi